rafayqayyum/quora-question-similarity/README.md

 - Data has five columns : qid1, qid2, question1, question2, is_duplicate

 ## Models Used
-- A GRU based model with tokens(Achieves 84.5% accuracy).
+- A GRU based Siameme Model on tokens(Achieves 84.5% accuracy).
 - A GRU based model on characters.
+- DistilBERT model on tokens(Achieves 89% F1-score).
 - A GRU based model on tokens and characters.